Better for the climate. Better for the pulp mills. Better for all petrol stations and cars.

 Today, the pulp industry burns the lignin to create heat and energy for the pulping process.
 Significant masses of lignin are not needed in the process, but there has been no alternative market for the lignin – until now.

 In Sweden, between 2-3 million tonnes of lignin is possible to directly remove from the black liquor without causing imbalances in the pulping process.
-Eventually, the masses of lignin from forest raw materials can more than be doubled or even triple.
+In the long term, the masses of lignin from forest raw materials can more than be doubled or even triple.

 With low investment, the forest industry can separate and sell its excess lignin with very good profitability for the production of lignol for bio-gasoline and bio-diesel.
 Demand is very high for a long time to come, and lignin and lignol may eventually be sought after commodities for export on the world market.